Who is Liable for Cancer Potentially Caused by Talcum Powder?

 And you may have a claim and be eligible for compensation.

-The talcum powder lawyers at Riddle & Brantley have nearly 200 years of combined legal experience holding potentially negligent companies accountable for damages allegedly caused to people who use their products.
+The talcum powder lawyers at Riddle & Brantley have more than 225 years of combined legal experience holding potentially negligent companies accountable for damages allegedly caused to people who use their products.

 We review every case with careful attention and the claim investigation is always free.